iaine/design/audio/grammatisation.md

 ### Languages

 Hashtags can be used as the bordwer between mahcine and human languages and potentially networks.

+### Devices

+The device used to writ e the data is removed from the network.
+This focuses the act of writing onto the database and the database narrative.
+The device is likely to be created by another corporation, leading to epistemological questions about the device.